-Experts See AI Training Ramping Up As Machines Transform Workplace
+Surge Predicted in Artificial-Intelligence Training

-(CN) – As machines and technology continue to transform the workplace, technologist, futurists and scholars predict a growing number of workers will reach to artificial intelligence training programs, online courses and “micro-credentialing” in a bid to keep up, the Pew Research Center says.
+(CN) – As machines and technology continue to transform the workplace, the Pew Research Center says technologists, futurists and scholars are predicting a surge of interest in artificial-intelligence training programs, online courses and “micro-credentialing.”

-But in a report released Wednesday in cooperation with Elon University’s Imagining the Internet Center, Pew Researchers say many of the 1,408 people they spoke with are uncertain if workers will be prepared to compete with artificial intelligence tools.
+Many of the 1,408 people whom Pew Researchers spoke with are uncertain, however, if workers will be prepared to compete with artificial-intelligence tools, according to the report released Wednesday, in cooperation with Elon University’s Imagining the Internet Center.

 “The vast majority of these experts wrestled with a foundational question: What is special about human beings that cannot be overtaken by robots and artificial intelligence?” said Lee Rainie, director of internet, science and technology research at Pew Research Center and co-author of this report.